Mitski: Musical style

-Mitski's lyrics often explore her anxieties and have been described by some as 'sad indie girl music,' a category into which many women who write emotional lyrics are put.
 E. Alex Jung described her as "an artist whose music feels like being ushered into a private opera house of melodrama" with lyrics full of "roiling fury, destructive impulses, humiliation, longing, heartache, and hunger".
 Angie Martoccio of Rolling Stone described her earlier albums as a "wry running commentary on twentysomething angst, raw desire, and often unrequited love".
-Lucy Dacus, a singer-songwriter who has at times opened for Mitski, described her music as "really visceral ...
-She’s connected to a part in herself that wants to scream.
-Maybe you don’t live in a space where you can scream, or maybe you don’t have the words for what has happened to you.
+Lucy Dacus, a singer-songwriter who has at times opened for Mitski, described her music as "really visceral… She's connected to a part in herself that wants to scream.
+Maybe you don't live in a space where you can scream, or maybe you don't have the words for what has happened to you.
 Mitski provides a space for that."

-Similarly, Mitski has described her music as a place where people "can put all of their feelings, their ugliness, that doesn’t have a place in their own lives."
+Similarly, Mitski has described her music as a place where people "can put all of their feelings, their ugliness, that doesn't have a place in their own lives."

 Public image

-In a 2016 interview with The New York Times, Mitski expressed the tension of being a private person and her discomfort with the attention that comes with being in the public eye, therefore preferring to keep her personal life private.
+In a 2016 interview with The New York Times, Mitski described the tension of being a private person and her discomfort with the attention that comes with being in the public eye, therefore preferring to keep her personal life private.
 Since her breakthrough in 2014, she has often been described as private by the press.

-As an Asian American woman, Mitski has felt pressure to represent her community.
-She has expressed discomfort at the idea of people looking to her for guidance and seeing her as a leader of change in an industry dominated by white men.
+As an Asian-American woman, Mitski has felt pressure to represent her community.

 Mitski is not active on social media, and the accounts under her name are run by a manager.
 She left social media in 2019, around the same time she quit music, because she felt it was unhealthy for her self-image.
 However, she has gained massive popularity on social media.
 As of February 2022, her music has been featured in over 2.5 million videos on TikTok.
-Former President of the United States Barack Obama included "The Only Heartbreaker" in his list of top songs of 2021, a list he tweets out every year.
+In 2021, former President of the United States Barack Obama included "The Only Heartbreaker" in his yearly list of top songs.